AqwamCreates/DataPredict-Neural/docs/API/Utilities/IterativeTrainingWrapper.md

 * Model: The model to be used by the iterative training wrapper object.

-* CostFunction: The cost function to be used by the iterative training wrapper object.
+* CostFunctionArray: An array containing all the cost function to be used by the iterative training wrapper object.

-* targetCostValueUpperBound: The upper bound of target cost.
+* targetCostValueUpperBoundArray: The upper bound of target cost.

-* targetCostValueLowerBound: The lower bound of target cost.
+* targetCostValueLowerBoundArray: The lower bound of target cost.

-* numberOfIterationsToCheckIfConverged: The number of iterations for confirming convergence.
+* numberOfIterationsToCheckIfConvergedArray: The number of iterations for confirming convergence.

 * numberOfIterationsPerCostCalculation: The number of iterations for each cost calculation.